PCI DSS Compliance and Cybersecurity

-According to the PCI SSC guidelines for merchants, PCI DSS applies to all entities that store, process, and/or transmit cardholder data.
-Whereas the “cardholder data” is broadly defined as any information printed, processed, transmitted or stored in any form on a payment card.
-The following equipment and data, related to payment card information, must be protected in conformity with the PCI DSS requirements:
+According to the PCI SSC guidelines for merchants, PCI DSS applies to all entities that store, process, and/or transmit cardholder data, where “cardholder data” is broadly defined as any information printed, processed, transmitted or stored in any form on a payment card.
+The following equipment and data, related to payment card information, must be protected in accordance with the PCI DSS requirements:

 - Encrypted cardholder data that is accessible to an entity that also has access to the decryption key.

-There are, however, significant variations in the requisite validation of PCI DSS compliance for merchants of different sizes that are grouped into four merchant levels described below.
+There are, however, significant variations in the requisite validation of PCI DSS compliance for merchants of different sizes, grouped into four merchant levels, described below.

 What are the merchant levels used in PCI DSS?

-There are four consecutive merchant levels that are defined by credit card companies to classify merchants by the annual number of transactions and adopt adequate reporting and validation requirements proportional to the risks.
+There are four consecutive merchant levels that are defined by credit card companies to classify merchants, according to their annual number of transactions, enabling adequate reporting and validation requirements proportional to the level of risk.
 There is a general consistency of merchant levels among different credit card brands, though minor differences may exist.
 For instance, Visa has the following merchant levels classification: